Sustainability

 Real-time inventory tracking while shopping

 Users can seamlessly scan items using smart glasses or their phone’s camera.
-The Foodible app automatically syncs these items with the existing inventory and tracks their expiry dates.
+The app automatically syncs items with the existing inventory and tracks their expiry dates.

 Why is it important?
 Prevents overbuying by alerting users if an item already exists in their fridge, reducing food waste and saving money.